 Which food items can you buy using food stamps in Massachusetts?

 Food stamps in Massachusetts are designed to help families access healthy meals on a monthly basis.
 Therefore, you are able to purchase various food items using your SNAP benefits.
-On the other hand, it is important to note that foods you are allowed to purchase are typically separated into two categories: staple and accessory food items.
+On the other hand, it is important to note that the foods you are allowed to purchase are typically separated into two categories: staple and accessory food items.
 By definition, staple items make up the majority of a healthy diet, including:

 - Meat, poultry and fish